ohio0987654321/WCI/README.md

 ## Refactoring Project

 The codebase is currently undergoing refactoring to improve maintainability and architecture.
+The following improvements have been implemented:

+✅ **Enhanced Logging System** - Implemented a robust logging system with:
+   - Categorized logging for better filtering
+   - Support for multiple logging handlers
+   - Direct formatting with source file and line information
+   - Improved error reporting

-The refactoring focuses on:
+The following refactoring tasks are still in progress:

 1. Improving code organization
 2. Reducing global state
 3. Enhancing error handling
 4. Modernizing method swizzling
 5. Centralizing configuration
-6. Improving logging
-7. Better path resolution
+6. Better path resolution

-See [refactoring.md](refactoring.md) for a detailed breakdown of the planned improvements.
+See [refactoring.md](refactoring.md) for a detailed breakdown of all planned improvements.

+## Recent Fixes

+- **Fixed Segmentation Fault** - Resolved critical crash caused by infinite recursion in the logging compatibility layer
+- **Improved Error Handling** - Enhanced error reporting for application launch issues
+- **Removed Legacy Code** - Cleaned up obsolete code paths and backup files

 ## System-Level Limitations